 Precision and recall are fundamental metrics to measure the performance of a machine learning model and it's important for those training models to understand them before they try to assess their own model's performance.

-So what does these measures mean?
+So what do these measures mean?

 Precision is the proportion of all the predictions that were actually correct.